 Does Lutris sell games?

 No, we don't sell commercial games on the platform, Lutris allows you to install and play games purchased on a variety of different game stores such as Steam, Humble Bundle, GOG, Battle.net etc.

 How do I get in touch with the Lutris community?

-If you want to ask questions about Lutris or just hang out with other Lutris users, you can join the #lutris channel on the Linux_Gamers_Group Discord or our IRC channel #lutris on freenode.org.
+If you want to ask questions about Lutris or just hang out with other Lutris users, you can join the Lutris Discord server or our IRC channel #lutris on freenode.org.
 You can also use the forums to ask questions.
 Please do not privately contact Lutris developers for tech support, do not report issues by email or by private message.
 Bug reports have to stay visible to the community.